nf-core/tools/README.md

   INFO: Writing JSON schema with 25 params: nf-core-testpipeline/nextflow_schema.json
 ```

-There are three flags that you can use with this command:
+There are four flags that you can use with this command:

+* `--dir <pipeline_dir>`: Specify a pipeline directory other than the current working directory
 * `--no-prompts`: Make changes without prompting for confirmation each time.
 Does not launch web tool.
 * `--web-only`: Skips comparison of the schema against the pipeline parameters and only launches the web tool.
 * `--url <web_address>`: Supply a custom URL for the online tool.
 Useful when testing locally.